QR5.7.1 The Simulation Hypothesis

 Figure 5.17.
 Eggs break but don’t unbreak

-The second law of thermodynamics explains what the first law can’t, why events that are in theory reversible, in practice might not be.
-For example, running a video of the earth orbiting the sun looks the same to us, but playing a video of an egg breaking in reverse evokes laughter.
-By the first law, the events of egg breaking are just as reversible as the earth’s orbit, but common sense tells us it doesn’t happen.
-The second law states that the disorder of every isolated system increases or stays constant, so eggs can break but not unbreak.
+The second law of thermodynamics explains what the first law can’t, that what is in theory reversible, in practice isn’t.
+For example, running a video of the earth orbiting the sun looks much the same but playing a video of an egg breaking in reverse evokes laughter.
+By the first law, the events of egg breaking are just as reversible as the earth’s orbit, so why doesn’t it happen?
+The second law provides the answer that disorder always increases or stays constant, so eggs can break but not unbreak.

-Entropy is the concept physics uses to describe disorder, randomness, or uncertainty.
-Boltzmann defined it as the number of possible microscopic states, of atoms or molecules, that produce a macroscopic state, and that definition is used here.
+Entropy is the concept that in physics describes disorder, randomness, or uncertainty.
+Boltzmann defined it as the number of possible microscopic states of atoms or molecules that produce a macroscopic state, so that definition is used here.
 For example, when a colored gas injected into an empty bottle spreads, entropy is said to increase.
-Initially, when the gas molecules are concentrated, entropy is low because the number of molecule combinations that allow it is low.
-Of all the molecule combinations, far more support the spread-out state, so it has a higher entropy.
-The gas then spreads to increase entropy because more micro-state combinations support it.
+Initially, the gas molecules are concentrated at a point so entropy is low because only a few molecular combinations allow it.
+Later, after the gas spreads, a lot more the molecular combinations allow that state, so entropy is higher.
+The gas then spreads because more micro-state combinations allow it, so entropy increases (Figure 5.18).

 Figure 5.18.
 Entropy increases as disorder increases

-In general, entropy increases as disorder increases (Figure 5.18).
-Yet while the gas in the bottle will probably spread over time, its molecules could all by chance move back to the top, but that is unlikely.
-The second law is based probability, so it’s a statistical law, not a causal law.
+In general, entropy increases as disorder increases, but while a gas injected into a bottle will probably spread over time, its molecules could by chance all move back to a point, although that is unlikely.
+The second law is then based probability, so it’s a statistical law not a causal law.
 It isn’t that objects must become more disordered, but that in a constantly changing world, they probably will.
 Disorder therefore prevails because it is more probable.

 Next

-We say that energy isn’t created or destroyed when we see it take other forms.
-For example, when a car slows down due to road friction, its tires become hot and radiate heat, so kinetic energy is being converted into heat energy.
-Conversely, a steam engine essentially converts heat energy into kinetic energy.
-Energy then is seen to take different forms, but with one notable exception.
+Scientists say that energy isn’t created or destroyed because it takes other forms.
+For example, when a car slows down by road friction, its tires become hot and radiate heat, so kinetic energy is converted into heat energy, just as steam engine essentially convert heat energy into kinetic energy.
+Energy then is seen to take different forms, but there is one notable exception.

 Lifting an object takes energy that dropping it releases, but where does it go to or come from?
-There is no heat or radiation, so it is said to have potential energy based on its position in a gravitational field.
-This balances the energy books, to conserve energy, but where is potential energy stored?
+There is no heat flow so it is said to have potential energy based on its position in a gravitational field.
+This balances the energy books to conserve energy, but where is potential energy stored?

 For example, if a rocket blasts off into an earth orbit, where did the liftoff energy go?
 If it then floats off into space, where is that energy stored when it leaves our solar system?
-Or if it crashes into a big planet like Jupiter, to release more energy than it took to leave earth, where did the extra energy come from?
-The current answer, that gravity gives and takes potential energy, is a theory about an unknown mechanism that lets energy be conserved when apparently, it isn’t.
+Or if it crashes into a planet like Jupiter to release more energy than it took to leave earth, where did the extra energy come from?
+The current answer, that gravity gives and takes potential energy, assumes an unknown mechanism that lets energy be conserved when apparently, it isn’t.

-In this model, energy is the transfer of processing that occurs when quantum waves spread.
-Light then has radiant energy because it spreads, and high frequencies that spread more processing have more energy.
-Heat energy is also radiant energy, but of a lower frequency.
-Radiant energy is then conserved because photons are never destroyed, but just restart, as processing can.
-If every physical event restarts photons in various forms, as light or matter, photons are always conserved.
+In this model, energy is defined as the processing rate of transfer on the quantum network.
+Light then has radiant energy because it is a process spreading, and high frequencies spread it faster so they have more energy, while lower frequency are heat energy.
+Radiant energy is then conserved because photons are never destroyed but just restart, as processing can.
+Physical events restart photons in various forms, whether as light or matter, so photons are always conserved.

-When light shining on a solar sail makes it move, radiant energy is converted into kinetic energy.
-If the sail moves because it acquires photons that bias its distribution, kinetic energy is also based on photons.
-When objects collide in empty space, kinetic energy is conserved because directional photons are exchanged, but their number is constant.
-Nuclear energy from matter seems different, but if matter arose from light, it is also based on photons.
+Kinetic energy can also be explained by photons.
+When light shines on a solar sail to make it move, radiant energy is converted into kinetic energy.
+If the sail moves because it acquires photons that bias its distribution, this energy is also based on photons.
+When objects collide in empty space, kinetic energy is conserved because the photons exchanged are constant.
+Nuclear energy from matter is also based on photons if matter arose from light.

 What then is potential energy?
-Potential energy is based on gravity, which as Einstein deduced isn’t a force at all, so no energy is involved.
-When a rocket leaves earth, no photons are lost, and if it crashes on Jupiter, no photons are created, so the conservation of photons avoids the fudge of potential energy.
+Potential energy is based on gravity which as Einstein deduced isn’t a force at all, so no energy is involved.
+Potential energy is then just a convention that maintains the machine model of thermodynamics.
+In contrast when a rocket leaves earth, no photons are lost, and when it crashes on Jupiter, no photons are created, so the number of photons doesn’t change.

-Yet if photons are universally conserved not energy, how does the expansion of space affect this law?
+How then does the expansion of space affect this law?
 The answer is not at all.
-If our universe began with the creation of light, in what physics calls inflation, which was healed by the expansion of space, the number of photons that exist has stayed constant since then, at a finite number.
+If our universe began with the creation of light by cosmic inflation, which was stopped by the expansion of space, the finite number of photons it created has remained constant ever since.
 Expanding space changed the energy of the universe but not the total number of photons in it.

 Next

-The concept of order arose from thermodynamics, which began as the study of heat in machines like steam engines, to increase their efficiency.
-It was observed that the total energy was constant, which was the first law of thermodynamics, and that energy always flows from hot to cold, which was the second law.
-It follows that if our universe is a closed system, it will have a constant energy that constantly disperses.
+Thermodynamics began as the study of heat machines like steam engines to increase their efficiency.
+The observation that the total energy of the machine remained constant gave the first law of thermodynamics, that energy is always conserved, and that energy always flows from hot to cold gave the second law, that energy always disperses.
+It followed that if our universe is a big machine, it will have a constant energy that constantly disperses.

-The second law of thermodynamics then predicts that everything in our universe will disperse, until there is maybe one atom per cubic light year, in a big freeze that will last forever, so:
+Thermodynamics predicts that our universe has a constant energy that always disperses, to in the end give maybe one atom per cubic light year, in a big freeze that will last forever, so:

 “… eventually all these over densities will be ironed out and the Universe will be left featureless and lifeless forever, it seems” (Barrow, 2007), p191.

-The cooling effect of this expanding is shown by cosmic microwave background, which was once white hot but is now freezing cold.
-If space is expanding everywhere, every photon now has a slightly longer wavelength than a moment ago, and so less energy than before.
-Expanding space took its energy and didn’t give it back, so the total energy of the universe must reduce, because expanding takes energy.
+This cooling effect is illustrated by cosmic microwave background, which was once white hot but is now freezing cold.
+Space expands everywhere, so every photon in the universe has a slightly longer wavelength today than it did yesterday, and so less energy.
+Expanding space takes energy from light and doesn’t give it back, so the total energy of our universe is reducing.

 Next